Before the clinical course begins:

 Am I responsible for grading the student?

 No. You will rate the student on their performance.
-The Director of Clinical Education (DCE) assigns the grade.
+The Director of Clinical Education (DCE) and Associate DCE assign the grade.

 If a student is not performing at expected levels, how soon should I call the DCE?

 If you have concerns, be sure and openly discuss with the student first.
-If the issue remains unresolved, the CCCE should be involved.
-The CCCE and CI are encouraged to contact the DCE early in the process if concerns are sustained.
-Either the CI or CCCE are welcome to call the DCE to get perspective or advice and to discuss strategy at any time.
+If the issue remains unresolved, the SCCE should be involved.
+The SCCE and CI are encouraged to contact the DCE early in the process if concerns persist.
+Either the CI or SCCE are welcome to call the DCE/ADCE to get perspective or advice and to discuss strategy at any time.